You are here

 15 Factors for 2019 Dicamba Applications

-- FeXapan (same thing as Xtendimax, but sold by Corteva Agriscience)
+- FeXapan (same formulation as Xtendimax, but sold by Corteva Agriscience)

 - Engenia (BASF)

-The labels continue to require applicators to attend an annual dicamba or group 4 herbicide-specific training prior to using the products.
-In addition to becoming restricted-use pesticides, these revised labels have more restrictions outlining how the products should be applied.
+The labels again require applicators to attend an annual dicamba or group 4 herbicide-specific training prior to using the products.

 - A buffer if wind is blowing toward a sensitive area.

-- Dicamba should not be applied at all if the wind is blowing toward a sensitive crop.
+- Dicamba cannot be applied at all if the wind is blowing toward a sensitive crop.

-Realistically, if the sensitive crop is within ½ mile or less of the target field, common sense would suggest it might not be a good idea to apply to that field.
-If wind is blowing toward extremely sensitive vegetation – such as non-Xtend soybean varieties – don’t spray until the wind is blowing away from the sensitive crop on the day of application and also for the next two to three days after application.
+Realistically, if the sensitive crop is within ½ mile of the target field, common sense would suggest it might not be advisable to apply to that field.
+If wind is blowing toward extremely sensitive vegetation (such as non-Xtend soybean varieties), don’t spray until the wind is blowing away from the sensitive crop on the day of application and also for the next two to three days after application.

-University research has demonstrated that even the new formulations of dicamba can volatilize and move on dust particles for up to three days following application.
-Wind directions can change on day two or day three and move volatilized dicamba or dicamba dust to sensitive vegetation.
+University research shows even the new dicamba formulations can volatilize for up to three days following application.
+Wind directions can change on day two or day three and move volatilized dicamba to sensitive vegetation.
 So, the establishment of buffers is extremely important if you are near a sensitive area.

-As a result, many spray applications were made during days when average wind speeds were less than 10 mph, but when wind gusts exceeded 10 mph.
-The specialists strongly recommend not applying on days when wind gusts exceed 10 mph, even if sustained wind speeds fall below 10 mph.
-It is not always easy to find a window with these lower wind speeds.
+Thus, many spray applications occurred during days when average wind speeds were less than 10 mph but when wind gusts exceeded 10 mph.
+The specialists recommend not applying on days when wind gusts exceed 10 mph, even if sustained wind speeds fall below 10 mph.
+It’s not always easy to find a window with these lower wind speeds.

-The reality is that some years can be challenging for making applications of dicamba products that have very strict label precautions with regard to wind.
-It is impossible to predict when a gust of this magnitude will happen nor how long it will last.
+The reality is that some years can be challenging for making dicamba applications that have strict label precautions with regard to wind.
+It is impossible to predict when a gust of this magnitude will happen or how long it will last.
 Gusts that reach 30 mph can move spray particles and vapor for great distances.

-5. Time-of-day applications have changed.
-The labels now allow applications to be made only between one hour after sunrise and two hours before sunset.
-This is to restrict applications to times when temperature inversions are less likely to occur.
+Labels now allow applications to occur between one hour after sunrise and two hours before sunset.
+This restricts applications to times when temperature inversions are less likely to occur.

 Do not add ammonium sulfate or anything containing ammonium sulfate, as this produces more of the volatile form of dicamba.

 Approved nonammonium sulfate-based water conditioners exist to reduce hard water antagonizing glyphosate that is tank-mixed with an approved dicamba formulation.
-Use of a pH buffer may be necessary to keep spray solution pH above 5.
 A pH below 5 can increase volatility of dicamba products.

-10. Slice travel speed.
 One of the most effective ways to safely lower the boom height without running the boom into the ground is to reduce sprayer travel speed.
 Also remember that any travel speed over 15 mph is off label.
-The labels also now recommend that travel speeds be reduced to 5 mph when making applications on the field edges.
+The labels now recommend that travel speeds be reduced to 5 mph when making applications on the field edges.

-14. Keep in mind that you can do everything per the label but still have offsite movement.
-This happens because:
+14 Keep in mind that you can do everything per the label but still have offsite movement.